 Pass this shortcode from step to step throughout the process.

-For the purposes of this tutorial, let’s imagine our parent table is the Order
+For the purposes of this tutorial, let’s imagine our parent table is the Order model.
+First we’ll add a new column to the table

 Next, we make sure a record always has a shortcode.